opa334/libroot/README.md

 ROOTFS_PATH_CSTRING(path)
 ROOTFS_PATH_NSSTRING(path)
 ```
-These macros can be used to convert a path to what the bootstrap considers the rootfs (NOTE: This is only rarely neccessary if you need to interact with bootstrap binaries, for example if you want to make the bootstrap's `cp` binary copy a file from the rootfs to the jbroot, you would do so as follows: `JBROOT_PATH("/bin/sh") ROOTFS_PATH("/sbin/launchd") JBROOT_PATH("/sbin/launchd")`).
+These macros can be used to convert a path to what the bootstrap considers the rootfs (NOTE: This is only rarely neccessary if you need to interact with bootstrap binaries, for example if you want to make the bootstrap's `cp` binary copy a file from the rootfs to the jbroot, you would do so as follows: `JBROOT_PATH("/bin/cp") ROOTFS_PATH("/sbin/launchd") JBROOT_PATH("/sbin/launchd")`).
 If you want to access a file on the rootfs from the context of your own process, you do NOT want to use this macro.
 This macro can also be used to convert a jbroot path to a normal path (As explained under `libroot_jbrootpath`).

 ```c
 JBRAND
 ```
 This macro is used to get a per userspace boot 37-char long UUID in the following format: `"00000000-0000-0000-0000-000000000000"`, the main use case for this to avoid jailbreak detection of tweaks.
-One example would be when working with distributed notifications, apps could listen for these to know when you're jailbroken, so you can prefix them with `JBRAND` on both the sender and the receivers end to avoid this, as apps cannot predit this UUID.
+One example would be when working with distributed notifications, apps could listen for these to know when you're jailbroken, so you can prefix them with `JBRAND` on both the sender and the receivers end to avoid this, as apps cannot predict this UUID.

 Additionally it is also possible to call
 ```c